Toni Hasenbeck: 59th Legislature

-After a mid-September 2022 Oklahoma House interim study brought by Hasenbeck, where criminalized survivor April Wilkens's story and others were used to explain the need for new legislation that could give second look resentencing to many currently in Oklahoma prisons, she authored and filed HB 1639 in January 2023—a bill that "would allow a survivor to enter into a lesser sentencing range when evidence of abuse has been substantiated."
-It "offers nuance in sentencing." and the bill was originally called the Universal Defense Act.
-The Oklahoma attorney general seems supportive of solutions the bill attempts to address.
+After a mid-September 2022 Oklahoma House interim study brought by Hasenbeck, where criminalized survivor April Wilkens's story and others were used to explain the need for new legislation that could give second look resentencing to many currently in Oklahoma prisons, she authored and filed HB 1639 in January 2023—a failed bill that would have allowed "a survivor to enter into a lesser sentencing range when evidence of abuse has been substantiated."
 Hasenbeck has said “For whatever reason women have this problem in the court system that they end up with larger prison sentences then typically the men that were producing the acts to lead to the final act."
 At least 156 women at Mabel Bassett wrote "letters claiming to have experienced intimate partner violence at the time their crime was committed."
-Colleen McCarty, who has also worked on the bill, says that legislation is necessary because the parole process has not helped April Wilkens and other women.
-Wilkens, for example, has never been able to "use the evidence of her domestic abuse in her appeal for early release."

-On Wednesday, March 1st, 2023, the bill passed out of the Oklahoma House Judiciary—Criminal Committee unanimously.
-The Sentencing Project thanked the members for passing the bill out of committee.
-The committee members included Rande Worthen (chair), Collin Dule, John George, Jason Lowe, Stan May, Lonnie Sims, and Judd Strom.
-After the bill passed committee, Wilkens was quoted as saying on a phone interview that “So many women in prison with me here have told me just chilling stories about the abuse they’ve suffered too before coming here."

-Before and after the bill passed committee, advocates for HB 1639 visited the capitol to speak with legislators and contuct art projects.
-Though the bill passed committee, Hasenbeck did strike the title of the bill, which allows changes to be made to the language still, so who this applies to is not finalized.
-A similar bill was passed in California.
+Also in 2023, Hasenbeck introduced legislation that would ban trans surgery for children.

+2nd session of the 59th Legislature

+In 2024, Hasenbeck introduced Domestic Abuse Survivorship Act.
+The bill requires courts to consider physical, sexual, economic, and psychological abuse in cases of homicide She said the bill would allow currently-imprisoned people with similar cases to petition for sentencing relief."